notmd/bevy_simple_subsecond_system/readme.md

 ]
 ```

+## Mold

+Subsecond works best with `lld` right now, so we recommend using that linker.
-If you prefer to use `mold`, you can set it up like this:
+If you want to try using `mold`, you can set it up like this:

 ```toml
 [target.x86_64-unknown-linux-gnu]